System Architecture

 ▼ 4.
 Migration bootstrap — for each plugin in dependency order:

-SqliteDatabaseMigration applies all pending V{n}__name.sql files
+SqliteDatabaseMigration applies all pending V{n}__name scripts

 Each migration: compute SHA-256 checksum of SQL content